RAWx18/predator/readme.md

     Then, reload your profile with `source ~/.profile`.

-  - **Create Custom LLaVA Model**: Use the provided Modelfile to create a specialized Ollama model.
+  - **Create Custom qwq Model**: Use the provided Modelfile to create a specialized Ollama model.

     ```bash
-    ollama pull LLaVA
+    ollama pull qwq
     ollama create Predator -f ./DroneAI/models/Modelfile
     ```